 Pennsylvania Congressional District 8

-• This is up from 367 bridges classified as structurally deficient in 2020.
+• This is down from 383 bridges classified as structurally deficient in 2021.

 Top Most Traveled Structurally Deficient Bridges in Pennsylvania